vitalab/neuralteleportation/neuralteleportation/README.md

 To teleport one has two options.

-1. If the model is a simple model (no residual conenctions or skip connections), one define a model with standard nn.Modules and use the  [```patch_module()```](layers/layer_utils.py).
+1. If the model is a simple model (no residual connections or skip connections), one define a model with standard nn.Modules and use the  [```patch_module()```](layers/layer_utils.py).
 ```python
 model = torch.nn.Sequential(